mymadi/pico-iot-adventure/README.md

 1. Clone or download this repository to your computer.
 2. Open **Thonny IDE** and select the interpreter: **CircuitPython (Generic)**.
-3. Plug in your Raspberry Pi Pico W via Micro-USB.
+3. Plug in your Raspberry Pi Pico W via Micro-USB and upload the required libraries to the `lib` folder.
 4. Watch the [Getting Started Video](https://www.youtube.com/watch?v=56N_8FI_WLU) and dive into **[Module 1](./Module-1-Hello-Brain)**!